In Anti-Catholic Operation, Trump-Vance ICE Targets Minnesota Parish

 Only weeks earlier, U.S. Immigration and Customs Enforcement agents had descended on the parish parking lot and arrested St. Gabriel’s longtime maintenance worker, 46-year-old Francisco Paredes, as he arrived for work.

 Paredes, a parishioner who had lived in the U.S. for 25 years, was deported to Mexico five days before Christmas, leaving the community stunned.
+That trauma deepened on Epiphany Sunday, when parishioners spotted men in ski masks sitting in an unmarked car outside the church during Mass.

 “They came to our church, and even though they didn’t enter, they were apparently surveilling us,” Fr.
 Paul Haverstock said, calling the agents’ presence a shocking breach.